davidledwards/ped/README.md

 ped foo.rs bar.rs
 ```

-`ped` will try to locate and read a configuration file at the following paths in order of precedence.
+`ped` will try to locate and read a configuration file at one of the following paths in order of precedence.

 - `$HOME/.pedrc`
 - `$HOME/.ped/pedrc`